Getting started¶

 Name: total_return, dtype: float64

-Notice how signal generation part remains the same for each example - most functions in vectorbt work on time series of any shape.
-This allows creation of analysis pipelines that are universal to input data.
+Notice how the signal generation code stays the same across examples — most functions in VectorBT work on time series of any shape.
+This makes it possible to build analysis pipelines that are universal to the input data.

-The representation of different features as columns offers endless possibilities for backtesting.
-We could, for example, go a step further and conduct the same tests for Ethereum.
-To compare both instruments, combine price series for Bitcoin and Ethereum into one DataFrame and run the same backtesting pipeline.
+Representing different features as columns opens up endless possibilities for backtesting.
+For example, we can go a step further and test the same strategy on Ethereum.
+To compare both instruments, simply combine the Bitcoin and Ethereum price series into one DataFrame and run the same backtesting pipeline.

 >>> # Multiple strategy instances and instruments